NeonHorizon/lipopi/README.power_up_power_down.md

 Push the button and the Pi should shut down.
 Push it again (for several seconds) and the Pi will boot up.

-Log files will be written to /home/pi/lipopi - change this in the lipopi.py script
+The log file will be written to /home/pi/lipopi - change this in the lipopi.py script if you want.